makersacademy/CV/README.md

 ## <a name="Skills">Skills</a>

+#### Clean code and TDD advocate

+I am an advocate for clean, DRY, readable, and adaptable code.
+I have learned that in the long run, this approach lowers the risk of mistakes having wide spread effect, and allows new features to be added with ease without breaking current tests.

+I believe that a TDD approach is integral to good software development.
+At makers, I have found that compliance to the ways of TDD have massively improved my ability to write efficient code, debug and gain visibility when faced with blockers.

 #### Analysis and research

 I cultivated my analytical and research skills whilst at university.
 Essays that required hard source-based evidence along with a critical mindset made up a large part of the curriculum.
 The very nature of the degree gave me the opportunity to analyse and scrutinise not only the work of a range of scholars, but also my own.